mahirox36/Sorter/README.md

 # Sorter
-This App Will Sort Your Files In Folders
+This App Will Sort Your Files In Sub Folders in the Main Folder

 ## Requirements
 - Windows Operating System